Key Takeaways

 Who is it best for?

-The best way to maximize the value of Membership Rewards is by using transfer partners, making this system ideal for more advanced hobbyists.
-For those seeking high-end travel, Amex offers excellent business and first class sweet spots, though they can be harder to find and require more expertise to book.
+The best way to maximize the value of Membership Rewards is by using transfer partners.
+Because of this and the eligibility restrictions, the Amex ecosystem is easier to maximize for advanced hobbyists.
+For those seeking premium travel experiences, Amex offers excellent business- and first-class sweet spots, though they often require more expertise to book.
+Benefits and perks on their highest fee cards offer the most luxury in the hobby.

 What to Know Before Canceling